juju/docs/src/en/controllers-backup.md

 To restore to an HA cluster one needs to first remove HA (by removing all but one of the controller machines) and then perform a restore operation.
-Presumably HA will be re-enabled afterwards.
+HA may then be re-enabled afterwards.

 For example, consider a three-member cluster with machines '0', '1', and '2' in the 'controller' model and where a backup of the cluster was previously made